Thai activists report to police over lese majeste charges

-BANGKOK (AP) - Four leaders of Thailand’s pro-democracy movement reported to police Tuesday to acknowledge charges that they defamed the king in their calls to reform the monarchy to make it more accountable.
+BANGKOK (AP) - Three leaders of Thailand’s pro-democracy movement reported to police Tuesday to hear charges that they defamed the king in their calls to reform the monarchy to make it more accountable.

+A fourth leader was charged with violating an emergency decree put in place to help fight the coronavirus.

-The four protest leaders criticized the country’s lese majeste laws before entering a police station north of Bangkok, while around 100 supporters chanted “Cancel 112,” referring to the section of the Thai Criminal Code that forbids defamation of the monarchy.
+The leaders criticized the country’s lese majeste laws before entering a police station north of Bangkok, while around 100 supporters chanted “Cancel 112,” referring to the section of the Thai Criminal Code that forbids defamation of the monarchy.

-“If the monarchy uses the law to shut our mouth, it means they are afraid of us telling the truth,” one of the leaders, Parit Chiwarak, told reporters.
+“If the monarchy uses the law to shut our mouth, it means they are afraid of us telling the truth,” one of the leaders charged with violating the lese majeste laws, Parit Chiwarak, told reporters.
 “I don’t think this will affect our movement.
 If anything, it will lead more people to come out.”

 Parit has received six summonses related to defaming the monarchy this year.
 Complaints can be filed by anyone, and police are supposed to formally investigate each case.

-Another of the protest leaders, Panusaya Sithijirawattanakul, said outside the police station that Thailand’s special laws protecting the royal family are unnecessary.
+Another of the protest leaders charged with violating the lese majeste laws, Panusaya Sithijirawattanakul, said outside the police station that the special laws protecting the royal family are unnecessary.

 “If the monarchy is not happy when someone insults them, they can use the same laws that other people use,” she said.